victoriano/aemet-data/README.md

 # AEMET Data

-Tha aim is to create a SQL interface via DuckDB to weather information about all Spanish stations from AEMET for dacades so anyone can easily analyze it or draw charts
+The goal of this project is to provide a SQL interface, powered by DuckDB, for accessing weather data from all Spanish stations recorded by AEMET over the past decades.
+This will enable users to easily analyze the data or create visualizations.

 ## Getting Started